gustaveroussy/EaCoN/README.md

 ### **2018-09-12 : v0.3.3 _(Trinity)_ is out !**

-- Now EaCoN supports [**SEQUENZA**](https://www.ncbi.nlm.nih.gov/pubmed/25319062) segmenter and copy number estimator _(except for Affymatrix SNP6)_ !
+- Now EaCoN supports the [**SEQUENZA**](https://www.ncbi.nlm.nih.gov/pubmed/25319062) segmenter and copy number estimator _(except for Affymatrix SNP6)_ !
 This makes 3 different segmenters available for quick.
 Sequenza uses the same bivariate segmentation algorithm as ASCAT, _(PCF : piecewise constant curve fitting)_, but in a different implementation (sequenza relies on the _copynumber_ package, ASCAT has its own implementation built-in), so expect similar but not identical results !
-- Few bugs solved.
+- A few bugs solved.

 ### **2018-08-08 : v0.3.2 _(PapeMamiePichine)_ is out !**

-- Now EaCoN supports [**FACETS**](https://www.ncbi.nlm.nih.gov/pubmed/27270079) segmenter and copy number estimator !
+- Now EaCoN supports the [**FACETS**](https://www.ncbi.nlm.nih.gov/pubmed/27270079) segmenter and copy number estimator !
 This segmenter extends the famous **CBS** _(Circular Binary Segmentation)_ algorithm by making it compatible with bi-variate segmentation (using both the L2R and BAF signals).
-However, please note that **FACETS is only avaiable for WES data**.
+However, please note that **FACETS is only available for WES data**.
-- Few bugs solved.
+- A few bugs solved.

 ---